marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Kelly Lake.</figcaption>
 </figure>

 My next destination was Pacheco Falls.
 I didn't have a plan for where to camp yet.
-I had checked my map at Kelly lake and marked two potential spots: one near the pond above the falls, and the Pacheco Camp.
+I had checked my map at Kelly lake and marked two potential spots: a spot near the pond above the falls and the Pacheco Camp.

-As I passed Coit Lake, I saw that pigs had been digging up a lot of the soil around the small streams leading into the lake.
-Pigs are a big problem in the park as I would notice a bit later.
+As I passed Coit Lake, I saw that wild pigs had been digging up a lot of the soil around the small streams leading into the lake.
+Wild pigs are a big problem in the park as I would realize a bit later.
 The Rangers had set out traps, hoping to lure them in with a tasty pile of corn.

 <figure>
   <img src="pig-trap-henry-coe.jpg" alt="Pig trap.">
   <figcaption>Pig trap.</figcaption>
 </figure>

 I saw the first snake of the trip on the road from Coit to Pacheco.
-I'm no snake expert, but it looked like a baby gopher snake.
+It was tiny, probably less than a foot long.

 <figure class="full-width">
   <img src="snake.jpg" alt="Snake.">
 </figure>

-The trail down to Pacheco Falls from Live Oaks Spring Road was a pretty steep 1,000ft descent.
+The trail down to Pacheco Falls from Live Oaks Spring Road was a steep 1,000ft descent.
 Walking down, I was fantasizing about taking a dip in the pool under the falls to cool off and wash off the sweat and trail dust I'd collected during the day.

 When I finally got down to the falls, I was greeted by a beautiful, turquoise pool surrounded by green trees and bushes.
 I could see fish casually swimming around in the calm water, cursing myself for not bringing my Tenkara rod.